halex5000/ld-articles/SDKs/LaunchDarkly SDKs.md

 # What to Expect When You're Expecting a LaunchDarkly SDK

 If you're like me, when you're looking to integrate a new service into your application, you head straight for the API docs.
 I start researching the API calls I need to make and, since I am generally focused on JavaScript and frontend, formulating the `fetch` requests my client will need.
-Some tools provide SDKs that help simplify some of this logic or speed up the process of getting starte, but are ultimately just API wrappers.
+Some tools provide SDKs that help simplify some of this logic or speed up the process of getting started, but in my experience many, if not most, of these are just API wrappers.
+They may make it easier to get started but ultimately they largely just perform the same `fetch` requests I would make myself.

-This is not the case with LaunchDarkly.
-There's a ton more going on in the SDK beyond just wrapping API calls for you in a convenient manner.
-In fact, I'd go so far as to say that our [25 SDKs and counting](https://docs.launchdarkly.com/sdk#available-sdks) are critical features of the tool, offering a whole additional layer of functionality on top of the product that ends up being indispensible.
+You might be inclined to think this is the case with LaunchDarkly's SDKs but it is incredibly far from the truth.
+There's a ton more going on in the SDK beyond just wrapping API calls.
+In fact, I'd go so far as to say that our [25 SDKs and counting](https://docs.launchdarkly.com/sdk#available-sdks) are critical features of the tool, offering a whole additional layer of functionality on top of the product that is indispensible.
 In this post, I want to explore some of those features to give you a better sense of the value packed into each SDK.

-## The Two Types of SDKs

-Before I can dig into some of the benefits of using the SDKs, I first need to explain the two basic categories of SDKs and why each has different security and bandwidth needs.
+## Why are there two types of LaunchDarkly SDKs?

+If you've used LaunchDarkly already, you may have noticed that different types of SDKs require different types of keys.
+For instance, server-side SDKs require the an SDK key for the environment they are connecting to while some require a mobile key and others require a client-side ID.
+Why?

+LaunchDarkly SDKs are divided into two different categories: client-side and server-side – mobile SDKs are also considered client-side SDKs even though they use a separate key.

-### Server-side SDKs and Client-side SDKs
+### Considerations for server-side  vs. client-side SDKs

-If you start to think about the needs and security requirements around evaluating server-side flags versus client-side flags, it quickly becomes apparent how different their requirements are.
+When you stop to think about the needs and security requirements around evaluating server-side flags versus client-side flags, it quickly becomes apparent how different they are.

 * A server-side SDK has less concern for bandwidth than a client-side SDK.
 Ideally your server can pull and process large amounts of data quickly, whereas a client, whether that is a mobile app or browser, does not always have a reliable data connection and, even when it does, the speed may be limited.
 For instance, in many areas of the world your phone may only manage a slow 3G connection.
 * Server-side and client-side SDKs have different security requirements.
 A server-side SDK has fewer limitations in locally caching potentially sensitive data like full flag and user targeting data.
 This isn't data that can be sniffed, but would require full access to your server.
 Meanwhile, it is relatively easy to see the data coming into a client-side application simply by monitoring http requests.

-For these reasons, we have two broad categories of SDKS, client-side and server-side SDKs, and each take different approaches, as we'll see below.

-## Fast and Secure Flag Evaluation
+### Ok then, why the mobile key?

+While ultimately still be client-side apps, mobile apps have some additional considerations.
+First, it is a relatively common requirement for a mobile app to be able to connect to multiple LaunchDarkly environments at once, for example different environments for Android and iOS.
+This is something our mobile SDKs support.
+In addition, it is also common for mobile apps to potentially lose a data connection, so our mobile SDKs monitor the connection state to LaunchDarkly.

+> For a more detailed discussion of client-side versus server-side SDKs, [check our documentation](https://docs.launchdarkly.com/sdk/concepts/client-side-server-side).

+## What do I want?
+Incredibly fast flag evaluation

-As many of you probably already know, once you and your team start using feature flags in your codebase, you quickly recognize how useful they can be and start flagging everything.
+Once you start using feature flags in your codebase, it usually doesn't take long before you find you're using flags everywhere.
 Obviously, if your code has lots of feature flags, you need them to be extremely fast and completely reliable.
-LaunchDarkly's SDKs help ensure flags meet that high bar of speed and reliability.
+LaunchDarkly's SDKs include a number of features that make flag evaluation extremely fast.

 ### Server-side SDKs

-On the server-side, LaunchDarkly SDKs use a combination or streaming (or polling) of data and in-memory caching to make flag evaluations extremely fast.
+On the server-side, LaunchDarkly SDKs use a combination or streaming (or polling) of data and in-memory caching to make flag evaluations immediate.
 Here's how that works:

-1. When the SDK client is initialized, it opens a streaming connection to LaunchDarkly (the streaming default can be overridden to use polling, but streaming is more efficient and recommended whenever possible).
+1. When the SDK client is initialized, it opens a streaming connection to LaunchDarkly (this can be overridden to use polling, but streaming is more efficient and recommended whenever possible).
-2. LaunchDarkly sends over the full details of flag rules and segments, which are kept in an in-memory or configured external persistent data store like Redis, for example.
+2. LaunchDarkly sends over the full details of flag rules and segments, which are kept in an in-memory cache or configured external persistent data store like Redis or DynamoDB, for example.
-3. Any updates to flag rules or segments are streamed to the cache.
+3. Updates to flag rules or segments are streamed to the cache.
-4. The SDK gets flag rule data directly from the cache or data store without needing to communicate directly to LaunchDarkly.
-Each flag variation request passes the user data which is used to evaluate the flag against the data in the cache or data store.
+4. The SDK evaluates flag vations against flag rule data from the cache or data store without needing to communicate directly to LaunchDarkly.

 What this means is that the SDK can reply to flag evaluation requests with almost no latency.
 This is because it can retrieve flag rules and user targeting without ever needing to communicate with LaunchDarkly because the data is pulled from the cache and evaluated locally within the SDK.
 This also means that the SDK can even work in an offline mode if it is temporarily unable to get data from LaunchDarkly.
-In these cases, if the cache is populated, it can evaluate flags from the cache.
-Even in cases where the cache isn't populated, the SDKs allow developers to provide a flag default to prevent any issues.

 > Note that streaming is not available in the Apex and PHP SDKs.